jackycamp/jackstack/src/index.md

 I'm a builder, technical Archmage, explorer, and software engineer.

-Explore my corpus on all things I feel like writing about.
-Programming, systems, books, etc.
+Explore my corpus on all things I feel like writing about: programming, systems, books, etc.

 <br />
 <br />